MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 # Active known issues - Mesh toolkit

+## Version 5.2401.0

+## Dashboard

+* When using 'Accessibility - High Contrast mode', Descriptions for events and content in the Dashboard may not be visible.

+*

 ## Version 5.2315.0

 * The embedded videos show as black on Quest 2.
 (24096)